JoomJunk/jj-discord/README.md

-# jj-discord
+# JJ Discord Server

-a Discord module for Joomla
+A Discord module for Joomla